apache/beam/beam-site/documentation/programming-guide.md

 When collecting and grouping data into windows, Beam uses **triggers** to determine when to emit the aggregated results of each window (referred to as a *pane*).
-If you use Beam's default windowing configuration and [default trigger](#default-trigger), Beam outputs the aggregated result when it [estimates all data has arrived](#watermarks-and-late-data), and discards all subsequent data for that window.
+If you use Beam's default windowing configuration and [default trigger](#the-default-trigger), Beam outputs the aggregated result when it [estimates all data has arrived](#watermarks-and-late-data), and discards all subsequent data for that window.